Skip to main content

 The same went for Hubert Jeffry P. Webb's wrongful conviction, during the Vizconde Massacre Trial.
 Some people still believe Hubert was guilty, probably due to whatever wrongs he did in the past.
 Some people still believe in The Tolentino Blunder.
 Atty.
 Amelita G. Tolentino refused the DNA test--something that could've helped solve the case.
 If the DNA sample was tested, it could've pointed ot a different suspect.
 However, some people still wholeheartedly chose to believe in Jessica Alfaro's lies (read here).

 Given the two crimes I mentioned (both in the 1990s), some people are still stuck with whatever narrative they get.
-Remembering my Civics and Culture up to Philippine History subject (Grade 1-First Year High School) in the 1990s, things are rushed through.
+Remembering my Civics and Culture up to Philippine History subject (Grade 1-First Year High School) in the 1990s, things are rushed.
 We're often told about how Marcos used charter change to become a dictator.
 After that, charter change is viewed as "evil" because of Marcos.
 However, that's a guilt-by-association fallacy.
 Charter change isn't necessarily evil.
 Not even Maria Corazon Cojuangco-Aquino intended that the 1987 Constitution of the Philippines, be the "forever constitution" of the Philippines!

 An article from Linkedin points out to this critical truth: